 Wage and hour complaints are not as uncommon as you might think.
 Many employers never consider that their employees might file wage and hour complaints against them.
-This year has set a new record for the amount of complaints filed which is truly unsettling since many employees have done their job to earn their pay.
+This year has set a new record for the amount of complaints filed, which is truly unsettling since many employees have done their job to earn their pay.

 It is imperative to properly classify their workers.
 Classification determines what rights an employee has for civil rights protections, worker compensation, wage payments, record keeping, work hours, and unemployment insurance.
 It is important to understand that misclassifying or trying to misclassify one of your employees as an independent contractor may cause consequences later on.
 If you are an employee who has been misclassified or needs to file a claim, you can here.
 This is the reason why many companies have an employee classification policy.

-The last few years have seen an increase in the amount of Fair Labor Standards Act actions with this year leading the pack.
-Employers must maintain a record of all the hours worked each day which should add up to the amount claimed each week.
+The last few years have seen an increase in the amount of Fair Labor Standards Act actions, with this year leading the pack.
+Employers must maintain a record of all the hours worked each day, which should add up to the amount claimed each week.
 If these hours are not logged, there is no way of knowing whether or not the employee was there.
 This is one of the reasons that many employers use a time clock.
 A time clock automatically logs when the employee clocked in and when they were no longer working.
-Another common method is having the employee log their hours on a time sheet and sign it which is handed over to the supervisor for their approval.
+Another common method is having the employee log their hours on a timesheet and sign it, which is handed over to the supervisor for their approval.

 Every Job Requires a Description

 Job descriptions are necessary to have for any job that the employer has.
 This is the written account that the judge is going to use in actions that are brought under the FLSA and should mirror what the job is.
-A good job description should cover what functions, boundaries, and goals of the job that the employee has.
+A good job description should cover what functions, boundaries, and goals of the job the employee has.
 Most people will include the job’s wage and the benefits that the employee will receive for doing the job.
 It is always a good idea that the job description is as clear as possible.
-Any information that is not complete, inaccurate, or outdate in the job description could have consequences later.
+Any information that is not complete, inaccurate, or outdated in the job description could have consequences later.
 This is the reason that it is a good idea to have a decent job description policy.

 Employee or Independent Contractor?